replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/tcp-load-balancer.md

 title: "TCP Load Balancer"
 ---

-The TCP load balancer host preflight check can be used to check and validate the connection to a specified TCP load balancer.
+The TCP load balancer host preflight check is used to check and validate the connection to a specified TCP load balancer.

 ## TCP Connect Collector